symfony/symfony-docs/components/dependency_injection/compilation.rst

     method call if some required service is not available.

-A common use-case of compiler passes is to search for all service definitions that have a certain tag in order to process dynamically plug each into some other service.
+A common use-case of compiler passes is to search for all service definitions that have a certain tag, in order to dynamically plug each one into other services.
 See the section on :ref:`service tags <service-container-compiler-pass-tags>` for an example.

 .. _components-di-separate-compiler-passes: